 Many companies have you click “yes” so that they’re compliant with current privacy laws.
 This means that once you click, you’ve given the company permission to use your information as they see fit without the worry of legal backlash.
 Most of the time, cookies are no big deal.
 There are a few occasions, though, where you should decline cookies.
 Don’t worry—if you find yourself in a situation where you need to decline or simply want to decline for whatever reason, most websites will work just fine without collecting your information.
+You should also learn how to clear cookies on your phone so your information is secure, whether you’ve accidentally accepted cookies on a site you shouldn’t have or not.
 With that said, here’s when saying no to the cookies is a good idea.

 Beware when you’re on an unencrypted website (these websites will have an unlocked lock icon by the web address) while using a public Wi-Fi network.
 The information collected by cookies can be intercepted by hackers because there isn’t any security to stop them.
 Your best bet when borrowing Wi-Fi from your local coffee shop or fast-food joint is to use your browser’s private or incognito mode.
 While in this mode, cookies aren’t collected by default (though you can manually turn off cookie blocking on some browsers), no matter where your Internet journeys take you.
-Something else you’ll definitely want to know: how one click can keep your information safe on public Wi-Fi.
+You should also take note of this: are open Wi-Fi networks safe?